Stay of ostrich cull in southeast B.C. an ongoing potential health risk, CFIA says | iNFOnews | Thompson-Okanagan's News Source

 Original Publication Date September 26, 2025 - 9:26 AM

-The agency says in a statement that it will continue to feed the birds under veterinary oversight, and it will be using the feed provided by Universal Ostrich Farms' regular suppliers.
+The agency said in a statement Friday that it will continue to feed the birds under veterinary oversight, and it will be using the feed provided by Universal Ostrich Farms' regular suppliers.

-The statement says it has determined there are between 300 and 330 ostriches on the farm in southeastern B.C., and work on determining a more precise count is ongoing.
+There are between 300 and 330 ostriches on the farm in southeastern B.C., and work on determining a more precise count is ongoing, the agency said.

-The agency also says it has identified one ostrich on-site "with compromised health" but it doesn't say what is wrong with the bird.
+It has also identified one ostrich on-site "with compromised health" but the statement doesn't say what is wrong with it.

 The birds on the farm have been given a temporary reprieve after the Supreme Court of Canada issued a last-minute stay of the cull earlier this week.